About Us

 That was my eureka moment.
 I realized there was a need for objective and meaningful metrics.
 And so, the YCR-index was born.

 The algorithm behind YCR-index is fully documented and built on open data from OpenAlex.
-It combines three measurable factors (publication year, raw citation count, and a relative citation rate adapted from the open-data version of RCR) to compare papers within the same field and time frame.
+It combines three measurable factors (publication Year, raw Citations count, and a Relative citation ratio adapted from the open-data version of RCR) to compare papers within the same field and time frame.
 This approach aims to reduce field-size bias and improve transparency without relying on subscription databases or proprietary scores.

 Using our free, open-source Chrome extension and related tools, researchers can view these scores directly in Google Scholar, PubMed, or on any page that displays a DOI.
 This helps them quickly assess whether a paper outperforms, matches, or trails its peers.